share the love…

 Amsterdam is absolutely full of museums, so a day in Amsterdam has to be full of them too!
 Museumplein is where you’ll find the most famous museums in the city.
 You can choose between the Rijksmuseum, dedicated to art and history from Amsterdam and the Netherlands, the Van Gogh Museum, the Stedelijk Museum of modern and contemporary art and design, and the MOCO museum.

-Of course, if the weather is nice during your visit, take some time to relax in the grassy area around Museumplein, a beautiful square that is used for festivals, celebrations, and demonstrations.
+Of course, if the weather is nice during your visit, take some time to relax in the grassy area around Museumplein, a beautiful square that is used for festivals and celebrations, and where Amsterdam locals meet to while away an afternoon.
 In the winter, the pond is transformed into an ice skating rink.

 The Rijksmuseum is the biggest, and great if you want to discover more about the Netherlands, with art from the Dutch Golden Age on display, including pieces by Johannes Vermeer and Rembrandt, most notably the Night Watch.